rust-lang/rust/src/doc/rustc-dev-guide/src/traits/wf.md

 }
 ```

-we generate the following goal:
+we generate the following goal, which represents its well-formedness condition:
 ```text
 forall<P...> {
     if (FromEnv(WC_type)) {